Underground Fuel Storage Tanks VS Aboveground Fuel Storage Tanks

 What is the Cost of Ownership for an Aboveground Storage Tank?

-ASTs require a monthly walk through inspection (by in house personnel) and a yearly inspection of the tank monitoring system by a certified inspector.
+ASTs require a monthly walk through inspection service (by in house personnel) and a yearly inspection of the tank monitoring system by a certified inspector.
 The approximate cost of this is $450/per year.
 If you have an AST, the facility is required to have and maintain an SPCC plan as well.
 SPCC plans vary based on the complexity of the facility.
 Developing a plan from scratch can cost between $8,000 and $12,000 and updating an existing plan may cost between $500 and $1,500.
 The SPCC plan will specify the inspection cycle of your AST by an STI SP001 certified inspector.
 The frequency schedule will be based on the age and condition of your tank.
 For example; a large field-erected tank without secondary containment installed near saltwater may require yearly inspections but a shop-built tank installed within secondary containment may have a 10-year inspection cycle.
-The state of Massachusetts requires annual inspections of all regulated ASTs as part of the Use Permit program.
+As part of the Use Permit program, the state of Massachusetts requires annual inspections of all regulated ASTs.
 The cost of an inspection ranges from $250-$800 depending upon tank size.

 Aboveground Storage Tank Repair Costs

 Let’s take a look at common recurring repair costs for ASTs.
 The biggest hit when looking at AST maintenance is painting or coating.
-The exterior paint should be re-touched or repainted every 5-10 years.
+So as not to waste protection of AST investment, the exterior paint should be re-touched or repainted every 5-10 years.
 To repaint an AST so that the coating meets the paint manufacturer’s requirements and provides the best protection to the steel, the tank should be sandblasted, primed, and painted.
 The cost of recoating a tank that is brought to near white metal via sandblasting costs approximately $4.4 per square foot.

 How to Select an Aboveground Storage Tank